bhandariroshan/hpcc-internship/api/README.rst

 5. Install postgres database using the following command ``sudo apt install postgresql postgresql-contrib``

-6. Loginto the postges and create database using:
+6. Loginto the postges using:
     ``sudo -u postgres ``

-    and
+7. Create database using:
     ``createdb spotinstances``

-7. Set password for user "postgres" using:
+8. Set password for user "postgres" using:
      ``ALTER USER postgres WITH PASSWORD 'admin';``

-8. Clone the repository
+9. Clone the repository

-9. Change directory into api folder.
+10. Change directory into api folder.

-10. Install the requirements using the following instructions ``python3 -m pip install -r requirements.txt``
+11. Install the requirements using the following instructions ``python3 -m pip install -r requirements.txt``

-11. Migrate the app using:
+12. Migrate the app using:
       ``python3 manage.py migrate``

-12. Create super user using the following:
+13. Create super user using the following:
       ``python3 manage.py createsuperuser``

-13. Run the server using the following command ``python3 manage.py runserver 0.0.0.0:8080``
+14. Run the server using the following command ``python3 manage.py runserver 0.0.0.0:8080``

 Deployment